Schofield88/CV/README.md

 Full-stack developer in training, currently studying full-time with Makers Academy in London.
 From a construction background following 12 years as a steelwork detailer, with additional stints as a personal trainer, an Operational Support Grade contractor escort in HMP Maidstone, and as a Mobile Plant Operative (line takeoff forklift operator) in a plaster board plant.

-I’m constantly making an effort to couple a budding technical ability with a team-spirited alacritous manner, and very much looking forward to a new career as a software professional.
+I’m constantly making an effort to couple a budding technical ability with a [team-spirited, alacritous manner](https://medium.com/shoreditch-warlock/how-to-be-a-steely-eyed-code-jack-with-steely-eyes-of-steel-dd369e3f6299), and very much looking forward to a new career as a software professional.

 Also looking forward to a working environment with a lot less swearing in it.